HELP University: Campuses

-HELP University has two campuses: one in Damansara Heights, Kuala Lumpur and the other in Subang Bestari, Shah Alam, Selangor.
+HELP University has two campuses, one located in Damansara Heights, Kuala Lumpur and the other located in Subang Bestari, Shah Alam, Selangor.
+HELP University's Subang campus opened in April 2016, and is the largest of the two campuses.

-HELP University's Subang campus opened in April 2016, and is the larger of the two campuses.
+HELP University's Subang 2 campus opened its doors in April 2016 and is the larger campus of the two.
+The campus won the IFLA Asia Pacific Awards 2019, Honorable Mention; and the Malaysia Landscape Architecture Awards MLAA 2018, Honour, Landscape Design Award Professional Category.
+Both awards were won by Verona Landscape Architecture that designed the Subang 2 landscape.

+The Subang 2 campus which was designed by GDP Architect, also won the PAM Awards 2017, Education (Commendation).

-Faculties and Centers
+Faculties and Centres

-HELP University has six academic faculties, a Graduate School, a Centre for Continuing Professional Development, and an Institute for Crime and Criminology.
+HELP University has seven academic faculties, a Centre for Continuing Professional Development, and an Institute for Crime and Criminology.
+The faculties are: